 New technologies such as CRISPR, high-throughput screening and organs-on-a-chip have radically changed research capabilities in the past decade.
-However, lab management software, such as Electronic Lab Notebooks (ELNs), has failed to keep up.
+However, lab management software, such as Electronic Lab Notebooks (ELNs) or Manufacturing Execution System (MES) software, has failed to keep up.
 The way scientists capture and manage data hasn’t much changed since last century, with many researchers still preferring paper lab books over static ELN interfaces.

 Most researchers have no way to capture or access information while running their experiments.
 They are constantly moving back and forth between their office and bench to look up information like buffer concentrations.
 In this sort of environment, it is very easy to lose data and information.
 Lost data has significantly contributed to the reproducibility crisis, lowering research efficiency and increasing the cost of drug development.